openSUSE/news-o-o/_posts/2010-12-25-opensuse-weekly-news-issue-155-is-out.markdown

 > The past two weeks have been rough for users of the Yahoo-owned "social bookmarking"
         service, [Delicious](http://www.delicious.com/).
 First, reports leaked out
         that Yahoo was shutting the site down.
-Then the Delicious team [fired back](http://blog.delicious.com/) saying essentially don't worry, all is well â€” we're simply getting sold off.
+Then the Delicious team [fired back](http://blog.delicious.com/) saying essentially don't worry, all is well — we're simply getting sold off.
 That's cold comfort if you use the service to manage and tag a large collection of links, though.
 If you're not comfortable with the uncertainty, what better solution is there than installing your own open source replacement?
 >